evenstensberg/dotfiles/README.md

 # hexdumpi.sh ☄️

 Used for util in my [OS](https://github.com/uit-inf-2201-s19/uit-inf-2201-s19.github.io) course to get diffs of boot sectors in RAM in byteformat.

+# curl-files.sh 🤯

+Does a curl of a base url together with names of files supplied as a path to a text file and downloads the files